+The front has been sharpened up, and the snub nose has been dropped but the best changes come at the rear, with the previously utilitarian tail now sculpted in a more flowing manner.
 With this new look comes a new mentality – the Cayenne feels more at home on the track than plugging up and down muddy hills.
 There are a host of buttons on the centre console that will help with the rough stuff, but everything is now electronic so there is a slight feeling of detachment while tackling tricky terrain.
 This is unlikely to bother most of the Cayenne's owners, as most will never take it off road.
 Should they ever need to though, tricks like hill-descent control, ride-height adjustment and custom off road modes that change the gearing and throttle response means there is a fair amount of capability here.

 On the road, the Cayenne feels much more at home, although it suffers from a firm and sometimes bumpy ride in even the 'Comfort' setting.
 You also get 'Normal' and 'Sport' mode, but these don't affect the comfort drastically, doing more to improve responsiveness and handling.
 Every one of the S, Turbo and Hybrid options are rapid, with all three getting to 62mph in 6.5 seconds or under.
 The Turbo is naturally the quickest at just 4.7 seconds and it feels gloriously powerful at almost every level of the rev range.
 It uses the same 4.8-litre engine as the S, and should keep going to 172mph.
 Not only is it fantastically responsive, it sounds brilliant too.